 - Millions of pregnant women, new mothers, and children experience severe illness or death each year, largely from preventable or treatable causes.
-Almost all maternal and child deaths (99%) occur in low- and middle-income countries, with Africa being the hardest hit region.
+Almost all maternal and child deaths (99%) occur in less developed regions, with Africa being the hardest hit region.

-- The U.S. government (U.S.) has a long history of supporting global maternal and child health (MCH) efforts for more than 50 years and is the largest donor government to MCH activities in the world, in addition to being the single largest donor to nutrition efforts in the world.
+- The U.S. government (U.S.) has been involved in supporting global maternal and child health (MCH) efforts for more than 50 years and is the largest donor government to MCH activities in the world, in addition to being the single largest donor to nutrition efforts in the world.

 - In recent years, the U.S. has placed a higher priority on MCH and adopted “ending preventable child and maternal deaths” as one of its three main global health goals.

-- Total U.S. funding for MCH and nutrition was $1.4 billion in FY 2017, up from $728 million in FY 2006.
-It includes the U.S. contributions to Gavi, the Vaccine Alliance, and the U.N.
+- Total U.S. funding for MCH and nutrition was $1.4 billion in FY 2018, up from $728 million in FY 2006.
+This includes the U.S. contributions to Gavi, the Vaccine Alliance, and the U.N.
 Children’s Fund (UNICEF) as well as support for polio activities.
-The current Administration, however, has proposed reduced MCH funding for FY 2018.
+The current Administration, however, has proposed significantly reduced MCH funding for FY 2019.